agent18/agent18.github.io/_posts/2020-05-05-is-ea-bottlenecked-stm-2.markdown

 **Narrow the claims and feel better**

-When I say "TC" now, it hurts.
+When people say "TC" now, it hurts.
 I realize I don't know what they are talking about anymore.
 Instantaneously I feel confused.
 There are atleast 5 definitions that I know of[^1].
 Jesus!
 Pick one at a time and feel better.